A 3-DIMENSIONAL APPROACH TO IOT SECURITY AND MANAGEMENT

 TrustCentral technology extends IoT support into a 3rd Dimension;

-This technology is complimentary to, and may be used in conjunction with, offerings such as Azure IoT Hub/Sphere and AWS Greengrass
+This technology is complimentary to, and may be used in conjunction with, offerings such as Azure IoT Hub and AWS Greengrass

 See Use Cases for examples of 3-Dimensional IoT security and management technology.

 TrustCentral’s 3-Dimensional IoT approach focuses on the relationships and interactions between devices.
 It also focuses on the security, trustworthiness and reputation of not only IoT devices, but IoT device data as well.